 Steam lorries were amongst the most flexible of road steam vehicles, revolutionising local delivery services.
 Articulated versions also appeared for a while until the modern diesel lorry took over.
 More than 20 steam lorries will be present at the show, performing in the Heavy Haulage Arena.

-- Steam Rollers & Road Making and Guiness World Record
+- Steam Rollers & Road Making

 Steam Road Rollers were amongst the last steam engines to be built – some surviving well into the 1960’s, contractors and local councils using them as heavy plant for road building and repairs.
 Around 25 steam rollers will be present at the 2017 show fully participating in the very popular authentic road making demonstration area.